Pascalheid/BHHH/src/documentation/introduction.rst

 The BHHH
 ===============

-TThe BHHH is only valid as long as the objective function f has the following form:
+The BHHH is only valid as long as the objective function f has the following form and if it is correctly specified:

 .. math::